KadinMEastway/glove80-zmk-config/README.md

 ![MoErgo Logo](moergo_logo.png)

-This repo is created from the official ZMK configuration of the MoErgo Glove80 wireless split contoured keyboard.
+This repo was created from the official ZMK configuration of the MoErgo Glove80 wireless split contoured keyboard.

 ## Resources
 - The [official MoErgo Glove80 Support](https://moergo.com/glove80-support) web site.
 Glove80 documentation and other technical resources.